dhruvKuchekar123/CODSOFT/README.md

-This is a calcilator application
+This is a calculator application